tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

-``quantum_el`` and  ``quantum_hl`` are  the  *efaschroedinger* simulations which  calculate the quantum densities for  electron and  holes.
+Again, ``quantum_el`` and  ``quantum_hl`` are  the  *efaschroedinger* simulations which  calculate the quantum densities for  electron and  holes.
 The  ``solve`` statement here specifies the order of execution in  the  self-consistent  cycle, which is  repeated until the  requested tolerance is  reached.